brian-j-smith/Mamba.jl/doc/samplers/hmc.rst

 Fields
 ``````

+* ``logfgrad::Nullable{Function}`` : function supplied to the constructor to compute the log-transformed density and gradient vector, or null if not supplied.
 * ``epsilon::Float64`` : step size.
 * ``L::Int`` : number of steps to take in the Leapfrog algorithm.
 * ``SigmaL::Union{UniformScaling{Int}, LowerTriangular{Float64}}`` : Cholesky factorization of the covariance matrix for the multivariate normal proposal distribution.